-For the 90-Day Exemption: Any production company
+For the 90-Day Exemption: Any production company (Florida-based

-(Florida-based or non-Florida based) conducting motion picture,
+or non-Florida based) conducting motion picture, television, or sound

-qualified production company and receive a single 90-day Certificate
+company and receive a single 90-day Certificate of Exemption from the

-of Exemption from the Florida Department of Revenue.
-This certificate
+Florida Department of Revenue.
+This certificate expires 90 days after

-expires 90 days after the effective date.
-Upon the expiration of the
+the effective date.
+Upon the expiration of the original 90-day

 Film in Florida.
 Upon expiration or cessation of business, the production company is